palewire/first-python-notebook/docs/prerequisites/pip.rst

 .. youtube:: j3yH6FfD_Wk

-1. Check if pip is installed
+1. Check if pip is installed.
-2. If not, install it using easy_install
+2. If not, install it using easy_install.
-3. Verify pip is now available
+3. Verify pip is now available.